 TrustsShow Table of Contents

 A trust is a legal arrangement that allows a third party, or trustee, to hold assets on behalf of beneficiaries.
-There are a number of types of trusts (see below), but the most common is a "living trust", so named because it is established while the original owner is still alive, often years before the owner actually passes away.

 Common Types of Trusts

 There are 3 common types of trusts that you are most likely to encounter:

 - Living Trust — A living trust, officially known as an inter vivos trust, is a trust in which the decedent contributed assets while still living, and set terms for the management and eventual distribution of those assets.
 When the original owner of the trust dies, the trust simply continues to follow the pre-defined instructions, and does not normally need to participate in any probate process.

 - Testamentary Trust — A testamentary trust is one that the will creates upon death, after the assets pass through the normal probate process.
 Testamentary trusts are usually established by the will to care for a minor child or a disabled relative, and often persist for some time.
 Such a trust may be managed by EstateExec, but it may make more sense for the long haul to use something like Quicken® or even a professional asset manager.

 - Testamentary Spousal Trust — A testamentary spousal trust is a specialized form of testamentary trust that can enable assets to transfer from the estate at their existing adjusted cost basis (ACB), bypassing deemed disposition, and therefore deferring certain tax obligations.